divfor/atomic_hash/README.md

 both of successful and unsuccessful search from the hash table are O(1)

 #Define your callback funtions to access hash data quickly

-atomic_hash_add/get/del finds target bucket and holds on it for your callback functions to read/copy/release bucket data or update ref counter.
-DO NOT spend much time in your callback functions, otherwise performance drops!!!
+atomic_hash_add/get/del finds target bucket and holds on it for your callback functions to read/copy/release bucket data or update ref counter. your callback functions must non-block return as soon as possible, otherwise performance drops!!!

 typedef int (*callback)(void *bucket_data, void *callback_args)